maykinmedia/mozilla-django-oidc-db/docs/customizing.rst

 This makes some of the upstream library settings dynamic rather than having to specify them as Django settings.
 The :class:`~mozilla_django_oidc_db.models.OIDCClient` has a JSON field ``options`` that can be used to specify any configuration that is specific to an OIDC Identity Provider.
+The structure of this field is specified with a JSON schema and thanks to ``django-jsonform`` the admin displays a nice form for it instead of a plain text field.

 If you want to bring your own configuration, you should create a new :class:`~mozilla_django_oidc_db.models.OIDCClient` and a corresponding plugin that should implement the interface specified by either the